 Main research areas

-- Biodiversity (e.g. avifauna, ground beetles, mammals, vascular plants) in the agricultural landscape
+- Biodiversity (including birds, ground beetles, mammals, vascular plants) in agricultural landscapes

-- Novel ecosystems (e.g. short rotation plantations, paludicultures, modern agroforestry systems, solar parks, agrivoltaics) and their importance as habitats for various species groups
+- Novel land use and ecosystems (including paludiculture, modern agroforestry systems, solar parks, agri-PV, moorland PV, short rotation plantations) and their importance as habitats for various species groups

 - Impact regulation, species protection and production-integrated nature conservation measures (PIK, AUKM, CEF and FCS measures)

-I am currently working on the following issues, among others, as part of research projects or in collaboration with students (final theses and dissertations, student projects, exercises):
+I am currently working on the following questions as part of research projects or in collaboration with students (theses, study projects, exercises) and researchers from other universities:

-- How do cultivated plants and accompanying vegetation develop in paludicultures with reeds and bulrushes in the first years after establishment?
+- How do cultivated plants and accompanying vegetation develop in lowland paludicultures with reeds and cattails in the first few years after establishment?

-- Which mammals use short rotation coppice strips in modern agroforestry systems as habitat?
-What habitat potential do short-rotation coppice strips have for the dwarf mouse Micromys minutus (BA Hanna Riggert) and does the wildcat Felis silvestris include these tree strips in its habitat utilisation?
+- Which mammals use short rotation strips in modern agroforestry systems as their habitat?
+What habitat potential do short rotation strips have for the dwarf mouse Micromys minutus, and does the wildcat Felis silvestris include these tree strips in its habitat use?

-- Which wood-breeding bird species breed in different variants of such short rotation coppice strips?
+- Which woodland-breeding bird species breed in different types of short rotation coppice strips and how can these be enhanced for breeding birds?

 - Which ground beetle and spider species hibernate and reproduce in different areas of solar parks?

-- Which birds, grasshoppers, butterflies, ground beetles, mammals and vascular plants use solar parks as habitats?
+- Which birds, grasshoppers, butterflies, ground beetles, mammals and vascular plants use solar parks as their habitat?

-- Which bird and mammal species include an agri-PV test area in their habitat utilisation (Lara Diekmann research project)?
+- Which bird and mammal species incorporate an agri-PV test area into their habitat use (research project by Lara Diekmann)?

-- How has the population of long-eared owl Asio otus hibernacula in the southern Hanover region developed over the last 10 years?
+- How has the population of long-eared owl (Asio otus) hibernation sites in the southern region of Hanover developed over the last 10 years?
+What characteristics do hibernation sites have and what does this mean for species protection?

 Teaching activities

-- Lectures in the modules ‘Biodiversity and Nature Conservation’, ‘Nature Conservation and Landscape Planning: Fundamentals and Methods’ and ‘Planning-Related Ecology’
+- Lectures: ‘Biodiversity and Nature Conservation,’ ‘Nature Conservation and Landscape Planning: Fundamentals’ and ‘Planning-Related Ecology’

 Peer reviewer